 7. The Google HEART framework

-Google’s HEART framework is created to make UX design a little bit easier.
+Google’s HEART framework makes UX design process a little bit easier.
 This framework is short for:

 - Happiness, which measures the attitude of users.